hungyipu/Odyssey/README.md

 SPACE-TIME"

 ## Resource
-An educational software, [Odyssey_Edu] (https://odysseyedu.wordpress.com/), is devloped together with Odyssey for visulizing the ray trjectries.
+An educational software, [Odyssey_Edu] (https://odysseyedu.wordpress.com/), is devloped together with Odyssey for visulizing the ray trjectories.